ToastHawaii/osm-apps-catalog/src/www/docs/README.md

 This website shows applications and services that use OpenStreetMap data.
 The list of applications is taken from the [OpenStreetMap Wiki](https://wiki.openstreetmap.org/).
 It crawls all pages that use a [Software](https://wiki.openstreetmap.org/wiki/Template:Software) or [Service item](https://wiki.openstreetmap.org/wiki/Template:Service_item) template an extract the informations about the application.

-The list is completed with the [taginfo.openstreetmap.org projects](https://taginfo.openstreetmap.org/projects).
+The list is completed with [Wikidata](https://www.wikidata.org/) and the [taginfo.openstreetmap.org projects](https://taginfo.openstreetmap.org/projects).

 The catalog is updated every day.